carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 - "How can I assign a taxonomy to my contigs?"
 objectives:
 - "Understand how taxonomic assignment works."
+- "Use kraken to assign taxonomies to contigs."
+- "Visualize taxonomic assignations in graphics."

 keypoints:
 - "A database with previous gathered knowledge (genomes) is needed for taxonomic assignment."
 - "Kraken is a program for taxonomic assignment."
+- "Krona and Pavian are web based tools for taxonomic assignment vizualization."
 ---
 ## What is taxonomic assignment?